-Buster Boats presents a new top-of-the-line commuter, the Phantom Cabin, at this year's Helsinki International Boat Show.
+Buster Boats latest new model for the 2018 season is a top-of-the-line commuter, the Phantom Cabin.
 This almost 10-metre cabin boat – Buster’s largest ever – guarantees a smooth and safe sea ride for up to 12 persons.

 “The Phantom Cabin adds a rugged and practical touch to luxurious offshore boating.
 Owing to its extremely smooth performance and quiet hull, the Cabin represents a new generation in commuter boats,” says Anders Kurtén, Director of Product Development for Buster Boats.